My Elderly Mum is Really Nasty to Me - and I Have No Idea How to Handle it

 I don't want to hear my mum criticise the way I bring up my children.

 Then, the really hard part: reinforcing the boundaries.
 Supposing you decide that it's never OK for your mum to swear at you.
-She phones you up and halfway into the conversation starts abusing you.
-You have to let her know, politely, that this is not acceptable and what the consequences will be if she continues, e.g. you will hang up or you will not continue the conversation until she apologises.
+She phones you up and halfway through the conversation starts abusing you.
+You have to let her know, politely, that this is not acceptable and what the consequences will be if she continues, e.g. you will hang up, or you will not continue the conversation until she apologises.
 In order to garner the respect you're after, you're going to have to follow through.
 She may escalate or try to guilt trip you, but you have to be firm.

-Changing the dynamic will be hard and it may be a while before it takes effect.
+Changing the dynamic will be hard, and it may be a while before it takes effect.
 But it will get easier, and you'll feel better when it starts to work.

 What if you find yourself fighting a losing battle?
 You still have choices.
 You may decide to restrict the amount of time you spend with your mum or find others in the family, social services or paid carers to look after her.
 If you really are the only person in her life and can't walk away, you will need to find ways to ‘not hear' her or distance yourself emotionally.
 As the saying goes: “You can't change how people treat you.
 All you can do is change how you react to it”.
-Please be in touch if you think it would help to talk your situation through in confidence.